 Check the status of outdoor spaces managed by your county or city before you leave your home.
 Visitors are advised to bring soap for handwashing and alcohol-based hand sanitizers for when water is not available.

 Visit the websites below to find an open space near you:

-California State Parks and Beaches: Some state parks and beaches are closed.
+California State Parks and Beaches: Some state parks, beaches and campgrounds are open.
 Make sure you check the status of parks in your area before you leave your home.
-All campsites are closed.
-Visitors are required to follow new guidelines to visit parks and beaches safely.
+Visitors are required to follow new guidelines to visit parks, beaches and campgrounds safely.

 Department of Fish and Wildlife (DFW) Ecological Reserves and Wildlife Areas: Most fish and wildlife areas are open to the public.
 High- traffic public use areas, such as visitor centers and license counters, are closed.

 State Forests: Several campgrounds and day-use recreation areas are open.
 Make sure you check the status of campgrounds and day-use areas in your area before you leave your home.
 The public should maintain 6 feet of physical distance from those not in your household and pack out trash when possible.

 Baldwin Hills Conservancy Parks in LA: The Baldwin Hills Parklands in the LA area are open to the public.

 Department of Water Resources (DWR) Public Recreation Facilities: Access to most lakes and reservoirs are open.
 Check the list of open local recreation areas before you leave home.